shennbit/FedCD/README.md

 # FedCD
-Dynamic Client Distillation for Semi-supervised Federated Learning in A Realistic Scenario Source code are released here.
+Dynamic Client Distillation for Semi-supervised Federated Learning in A Realistic Scenario.

+Source code are released here.